 Solano López's chance to enhance Paraguay's standing in the region arrived in 1864 when Brazil sent troops to intervene in Uruguay's civil war.
-Fearing that Brazil's intervention would disrupt the regional balance of power and threaten Paraguayan independence, Solano López declared war on Brazil and invaded Brazilian province of Mato Grosso.
-After capturing and arms territory.
-Solano López turned his attention to the Brazilian state of Rio Grande do Sol. the main around staging for Brazilian forces entering Uruguay.
+Fearing that Brazil's intervention would disrupt the regional balance of power and threaten Paraguayan independence, Solano López declared war on Brazil and invaded the Brazilian province of Mato Grosso. capturing After arms and territory.
+Solano López turned his attention to the Brazilian state of Rio Grande do Sol the main staging around for Brazilian forces entering Uruguay.